kushagra219/Pacman-Pygame/README.md

 # Pacman-Pygame
 Made with ❤️ using Pygame 2.x and converted to exe using Pyinstaller.
 Download .exe file from [here](https://github.com/kushagra219/Pacman-Pygame/blob/main/pacman.exe?raw=true).
+Please note, it might take some time for file to load after downloading.

 ## Features
 * Implemented normal grid movement for player & enemies